App version: 0.1.0

 The Takeaway

 Gross profit margin is just one key financial component that you need to stay on top of to ensure the financial wellbeing of your business.
 Other ones include your profit and loss, as well as debt to equity ratio and cost of capital.You don’t have to be an accounting guru to understand concepts like these.
-And the tradeoff for just a little effort is that being aware of how money is being leveraged in your business can help you plan for a successful future.Looking to grow with a small business loan?
-With Lantern's help, you can spend less time searching for financing and more time expanding your business.
+And the tradeoff for just a little effort is that being aware of how money is being leveraged in your business can help you plan for a successful future.If you’re looking to grow your business and need funding to do so, consider a small business loan from Lantern by SoFi.
+With Lantern by SoFi, you can spend less time searching for financing and more time expanding your business.
+Simply fill out one application and you’ll receive a small business loan offer from one of the top lenders in our network, all with no obligation to you.

 About the Author